Adjusted Wasserstein Distributionally Robust Estimator in Statistical Learning: Numerical Experiments

 In this section, we investigate the empirical performance of the adjusted WDRO estimator $\beta_n^{ADRO}$, compared with the classic WDRO estimator $\beta_n^{DRO}$.

-\subsection{Experiment setting}
+\subsection{Experiment Setting}

 The WDRO algorithmic framework of the logistic regression model and linear regression model with quadratic loss has been established in \cite{blanchet2022optimal}.
-Therefore, the adjusted estimators in the logistic regression model and the linear regression model are implemented as examples to help explore the practical performance of our adjusting technique.
+Therefore, the adjusted WDRO estimators in the logistic regression model and the linear regression model are implemented as examples to evaluate the practical performance of our adjustment technique.